improbable-research/keanu/docs/docs/thermometer-example.md

 # Hero section
 title: Thermometer Example
-description: You have two thermometers
+description: You have two inaccurate thermometers and want to estimate the temperature of a room.

 # Micro navigation
 micro_nav: true